 Capacity is the load (including pallet or container) that can be lifted to a given height at a given load center.
 See the capacity plate on your truck.
+Make certain you use the correct units of measure.

 WHAT IS LOAD CENTER?